 A less common hash rate metric is hash per joule. written as hash/joule (H/j), this specifies how many hashes a GPU can produce while consuming 1 joule of energy.
 This can be helpful when comparing GPUs.
-If two GPUs have the same hash rate, the more efficient model will nearly always be a better choice.
+If two GPUs have the same hash rate, the more efficient model will always be a better choice.

 Calculating Hash Rates

 Hash rates are not something you can figure out with a pencil and paper.
 The best way to determine how many hashes a card can produce is to test it.
-This is an expensive proposition, but fortunately, many miners from all over the world are often willing to share details of their GPU.
+This is an expensive proposition, but many miners from all over the world are often willing to share details of their GPU.

 One such website is Mining Champ, but it’s still not ideal.
-This website contains a vast array of user-submitted hash rates, but these are limited to specific algorithms and blockchains.
+This website contains a vast array of user-submitted hash rates, but these are often limited to specific algorithms and blockchains.
 There’s a lot there, but they may not match the exact combination of blockchain and GPU you plan to use.

 Keep in mind that these lists often go out of date.
-With Bitcoin’s sliding difficulty adjustment, regular new GPU releases, and different hashing implementations depending on the blockchain, any information available will often be out of date.
+With Bitcoin’s sliding difficulty changes, regular new GPU releases, and different hashing implementations depending on the blockchain, any information available will often be out of date.

 Once you know the hash rate, you can begin to calculate the profitability.
 Calculators such as CoinWarz Bitcoin mining calculator, or thousands of other websites do all the work for you.
-Simply input your hash rate, power consumption, and electricity cost, and a variety of hourly, monthly, and yearly metrics will come out.
+Input your hash rate, power consumption, and electricity cost, and a variety of hourly, monthly, and yearly metrics will come out.

 Making a Profit While Mining

 Once you know the hash rate of your GPU, it’s a simple process in theory to make a profit.
-In reality, it’s often more complex than just buying the best card around.
+In reality, it’s often more complex than buying the best card around.

 As it stands right now, it’s not profitable to mine Bitcoin unless you don’t pay for electricity costs.
-Some countries subsidize energy bills but check with your local laws first, it’s often illegal to mine Bitcoin with government subsidized electricity!
+Some countries subsidize energy bills but check with your local laws first, it’s often illegal to mine Bitcoin with government-subsidized electricity!

-If you’re thinking of mining Bitcoin with the intention of selling it later, you’re better off using the money spent on electricity to simply buy Bitcoin directly—it’s cheaper!
+If you’re thinking of mining Bitcoin with the intention of selling it later, you’re better off using the money spent on electricity to buy Bitcoin directly—it’s cheaper!

 If you have the hardware already, and your computer is running all the time anyway, then it might be worth mining Bitcoin.
-While there will be an increase in energy consumption, it may not be significantly more than your current usage.
+While there will be an increase in energy consumption, it may not be more than your current usage.